tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 for sending requests to a Tarantool server and receiving responses.
 There is complete access to Tarantool functionality, including:

-- request multiplexing, forexample ability to issue multiple requests asynchronously via the same connection
+- request multiplexing, for example ability to issue multiple requests asynchronously via the same connection
 - response format that supports zero-copy writes